 REPRESENTATIONS AND WARRANTIES

 Representations, Warranties, and Covenants.
 Each Party hereby represents, warrants and covenants to the other that: (a) it has and will have full right, power and authority to enter into and perform this Agreement and all of the transactions contemplated by this Agreement; and (b) no consent, approval, permit or order of any governmental authority or other entity is required in connection with the execution, delivery and performance of this Agreement by such Party.
 Customer further represents, warrants and covenants that (x) all account and other information supplied by Customer is and will be accurate in all material respects and if there is any material change in such information during the Term, Customer will advise BitSight of such change in writing, and (y) Customer will comply with all applicable laws in accessing and using the Services.
+BitSight further represents, warrants and covenants that (i) it complies with and will continue to comply with all applicable laws in its collection of raw data from covered organizations, and (ii) it will utilize the highest standards in its industry in the collection, processing and provision of the Service to Customer.

 Disclaimer of Warranties.
-Customer acknowledges and agrees that the Service comprises or is based upon information gathered from third-party sources, and while such information is believed to be reliable, such third-party information may not have been independently authenticated, tested, or verified in whole or in part.
-EXCEPT AS EXPRESSLY SET FORTH IN SECTION 3.1, BITSIGHT HEREBY DISCLAIMS ANY AND ALL EXPRESS AND IMPLIED WARRANTIES OF ANY KIND, INCLUDING BUT NOT LIMITED TO WARRANTIES OF MERCHANTABILITY, TITLE, FITNESS FOR A PARTICULAR PURPOSE, ACCURACY, TIMELINESS, COMPLETENESS, RELIABILITY, ERROR FREE OPERATION, NON-INTRUSION DUE TO HACKING OR OTHER SIMILAR MEANS OF UNAUTHORIZED ACCESS AND NON-INFRINGEMENT.
+Customer acknowledges and agrees that the Service comprises or is based upon information gathered from third-party sources, and while such information is believed to be reliable, such third-party information may not have been independently authenticated, tested, or verified in whole or in part..
 THE SERVICE AND THE DATA ARE PROVIDED ON AN “AS IS” BASIS ONLY, WITHOUT ANY WARRANTIES WHATSOEVER.
-CUSTOMER ASSUMES ALL RISK OF DAMAGE OR LOSS FROM RELYING UPON OR USING THE SERVICE, THE DATA, AND ANY RESULTANT DATA.

 LIMITATION OF LIABILITY